altaywtf/bilgi-shuttle-web/readme.md

 #Bilgi Shuttle Web Application

-Basic but useful application for listing the shuttle routes and times of İstanbul Bilgi University, built with [React](https://facebook.github.io/react/).
+Basic but useful web application for listing the shuttle routes and times of İstanbul Bilgi University, built with [React](https://facebook.github.io/react/).

 The data comes from [bilgi-shuttle-api](https://github.com/mdegis/bilgi-shuttle/), processed and shown in this application.

+There is an iOS version of this app: [bilgi-shuttle-ios](https://github.com/zebrasinpyjamas/bilgi-shuttle-ios)

 ##Installation
 ```bash